The Story Behind a Newspaper's Cover Photo of 7 Dead Syrian Children

 The image is unbearable.
 The photograph, released by the Associated Press, shows the lifeless bodies of at least seven children in the minutes after a chemical weapon attack on Khan Sheikhoun, a rebel-held town in Syria.
-Piled up in the back of a pickup truck, the dead are forever frozen in unnatural positions that speak of th last minutes of their lives.
+Piled up in the back of a pickup truck, the dead are forever frozen in unnatural positions that speak of the last minutes of their lives.

 It is the image Libération, a French newspaper, chose for its front page Thursday, shocking many of its readers.